bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 What was especially interesting though not clear entirely how that's going to apply to Bitcoin, was the argument that he made the whole thing unstoppable.
 So in Ethereum, part of the system at least is unstoppable.
 It's a smart contract, unless you stop Ethereum itself, of course.
-And the fact that he did that where the prosecutor just tried to argue well it's not all decentralized some of it is is fake decentralization others is real the judge completely ignored that and basically said well the fact that you even tried to make it decentralized that is actually making it worse so that that argument of course can apply extremely broadly because you could say well if you just publish source and you know that other people are using that source and you just keep updating that source code, well, that's also kind of unstoppable in a way.
+And the fact that he did that where the prosecutor just tried to argue well it's not all decentralized some of it is is fake decentralization others is real the judge completely ignored that and basically said well the fact that you even tried to make it decentralized that is actually making it worse so that argument of course can apply extremely broadly because you could say well if you just publish source and you know that other people are using that source and you just keep updating that source code, well, that's also kind of unstoppable in a way.
 So that might also be a problem.
 And of course, we all know somebody, or we don't know them, somebody who created an unstoppable system a long time ago and kept working on it.